 Lots of foreign powers were in control during the Intertestamental Period and a lot happens.
 Alexander the Great.
 The Greek language.
 The rise of the synagogues.
 Persecution of the Jews during one period.
 Then the Maccabean revolt occurred and the Jewish people once again became a nation and ruled themselves.
 This is called The Maccabean Era (165 – 63 BC.)
 The Jewish holiday of Hanukkah, the “Feast of Lights,” came about because of the Maccabean revolt.
 Ruling themselves didn’t go too smoothly for the Jewish people.
 Their leaders became progressively corrupt and internal strife led Jewish leaders to ASK the Roman general Pompey to come and restore order.
 Pompey did so, but he also brought Roman rule, which began in 63 B.C. and lasted into the fourth century A.D.
 The Jewish people asked Rome to come in!
 Talk about a colossal mistake!

-And when Rome took over is when the sects of Judaism developed.
+And when Rome took over is when most of the sects of Judaism developed.